bitovi/academy/src/react/3-components.md

   );
 }
 ```
->Note how we use a unique id instead of an interator value from the map function.
+>Note how we use a unique id instead of an iterator value from the map function.
 This is important so that the key will remain the same despite the list changing. [https://reactjs.org/docs/lists-and-keys.html For more information on lists and keys in react click here to visit the official docs.]

 ## Exercise